Do you think you can get 5 million visitors in 3 months with SEO?

 The method is a “must do” for all websites that are related about site speed.

 Because the Gawker sites had been developed well before the introduction of site load times as a natural search ranking factor, their sites were missing critical site speed optimization tests created to get their web features as engaging as the potential for search engines.

 If you haven’t yet implemented site speed based SEO techniques, now’s the time to do so!

 Though the team at Gawker Media was primarily interested in growing traffic from the traditional SERPs, Neil was able to generate a significant number of additional visitors via avenues beyond Google’s standard results pages.

 By expanding into areas like image search, Gawker is now poised to generate the maximum number of visitors possible from the web’s full range of search services.

 There’s no arguing with the fact that search engine optimization is a rapidly changing field.

-But although most of the improvements he made to the Gawker network of sites followed widely accepted SEO best practices, the sad fact is that the company’s web properties likely missed out on a significant volume of traffic before our efforts…simply because they hadn’t kept up with the times!
+Although most of the improvements he made to the Gawker network of sites followed widely accepted SEO practices, the sad fact is that the company’s web properties likely missed out on a significant volume of traffic before their efforts…simply because they hadn’t kept up with the times!